Tarleton State Bands

 After each band’s concert presentation, the guest composer will give a clinic on stage.
-This experience brings each student’s music making to life and gives the performer the opportunity to experience a composers intentions and interpretation.
-Once the performing ensemble has completed their stage performance and clinic with the guest composer, a second clinic may be performed in a private setting with one of the stage performance adjudicators, thereby enhancing the evaluation experience with immediate feedback.
+This experience brings each student’s music making to life and gives the performer the opportunity to experience a composer's intentions and interpretation.
+Once the performing ensemble has completed their stage performance and clinic with the guest composer, a second clinic will be performed with one of the stage performance adjudicators, thereby enhancing the evaluation experience with immediate feedback.

-The Philosophy behind the Tarleton Invitational Band Festival is to...
+The Philosophy Behind the Tarleton Invitational Band Festival is to...

-- provide each participating band the opportunity to perform in the Clyde H. Wells Fine Arts Auditorium
+- provide each participating band the opportunity to perform in the Clyde H. Wells Fine Arts Auditorium;

-- provide an opportunity for students to work with the composer and other professionals in the music education profession
+- provide an opportunity for students to work with the composer and other professionals in the music education profession;

-- offer band directors an opportunity to receive Pre UIL Concert and Sight Reading comments and suggestions that may be beneficial to the music-making process of their program
+- offer band directors an opportunity to receive Pre UIL Concert and Sight Reading comments and suggestions that may be beneficial to the music-making process of their program;

-- allow students in the Tarleton State University Band Program the opportunity to network with leading composers, music educators, adjudicators, and participating band directors.
+- allow students in the Tarleton State University Band Program the opportunity to network with leading composers, music educators, adjudicators, and participating band directors;

-- provide the Tarleton and Stephenville communities an opportunity to have a visiting professional composer of national/international stature to further the musical culture offered by the University
+- provide the Tarleton and Stephenville communities an opportunity to have a visiting professional composer of national/international stature to further the musical culture offered by the University.

-What Others Are Saying About the Invitational Band Festival
+What Others are Saying About the Invitational Band Festival

 "What we experienced at Tarleton State with Dr. Ticheli exceeded our expectations in every way.
 Our concert performance was truly memorable, and seeing Frank Ticheli bound onto stage following our last selection made our students just light up.
 They hung on his every word, took his musical advice to heart instantly, and left having been truly moved by the experience of working with one of the finest composers in the world.
 Our post-concert clinic off-stage was insightful and helpful.
 With UIL Concert and Sightreading Contest a few weeks away, the advice of Dr. Hebert aided our ensemble greatly in making our final preparations.
 To any directors considering attending in the future, I would highly advise that you jump in with both feet.
 It can sometimes be intimidating - performing for people of this caliber - but the band staff and students at TSU made us feel like superstars.
 It's an experience my students will remember for a lifetime."
 Gerry Miller, Director of Bands, Fine Arts Department Chair, Wakeland High School, Frisco, Texas